pianonate/patterning/README.md

 This project uses processing for animation.
 You can download it here: [Link text](https://processing.org/download)

-## Make gradle aware of a local maven repo for the processing core.jar
+## make gradle aware of a local maven repo for the processing core.jar
 I couldn't find a repo that hosted the core.jar and i'm not knowledgeable enough or motivated enough to figure this out.
 So a friend helped me figure out how i could install it as a local maven repo that is referenceable in my build.gradle

 First, locate the core.jar that you downaloaded from processing.org so you can install into the local repo.
 I copied my Processing.app to /Applications on my mac so my core.jar is located here: